RB-Isiaq/RB-Isiaq/README.md

 👩‍💻 I'm currently using frontend technologies to build amazing projects.

-🧠 I look forward to learning backend development with nodeJs and expressJs
+🧠 I'm looking forward to learning backend development with nodeJs and expressJs

 👯‍♀️ I'm open to collaboration and contribution on real life projects